Monmouth Wyedean Catenians

 Monmouth Wyedean 374

-Monmouth Wyedean Circle (374) meets on the third Thursday each month except in December.
-A strong proportion of our meetings are with ladies dining.
-Since the pandemic, we are holding most of our meetings at lunchtime, particularly in the winter months.
-For times of registration, meetings and meals please see our monthly Circulars, or details on the Province 12 website
+We meet on the third Thursday each month except in December.
+Many of our meetings are with Ladies dining.
+We hold most of our meetings at lunchtime, particularly in the winter months.
+For times of registration, meetings and meals, please see our monthly Circulars or details on the Province 12 website

 Our venue is Forest Hills Golf Club, Mile End Road, Coleford, Gloucestershire, GL16 7QD.
 It will be apparent from our Photo Gallery below that we are a social group who believe informality and keeping our costs as low as possible is the key to our survival.
 Our dress code is suit or jacket with ties optional.